watem-sedem/watem-sedem/_sources/tutorial.rst.txt

 Tutorial
 ########

-In this tutorial we will give a short overview on how the CN-WS model can be configured for practical use.
+In this tutorial we will give a short overview on how the model can be configured for practical use.
 On the one hand, we will explain how the configuration file (``.ini``-file) should be made, and on the other hand, how the prefered model options are enabled or disabled.